trevordblack/Juliog/README.md

 + FPGA compilation tends to improve with explicit ? : Mux calls, due to the poor quality of FPGA compilation software.
 Therefore, the @async macro may not be desired

-+ ASIC compilation is done in dc_shell, where the existence of always blocks rather than ? : Mux calls is fairly insubstantial
++ ASIC compilation is done in Design Compiler, where the existence of always blocks versus ? : Mux calls is fairly insubstantial.

 + The @async macro can be also used as a style choice